Industry standards change: End of 2-year public SSL/TLS certificates

 You must use the selected DCV method to prove control over every domain on the order.
 Choose between the following options:

 After submitting the certificate order, you can change the DCV method per domain from the certificate's Order details page, if needed.
 (In the sidebar menu, click Certificates > Orders.
 On the Orders page, click the certificate's order number link.)

 Expand Additional Certificate Options and provide information as needed.

-If your CSR includes an organization currently used in your account, we populate the Organization field in the order form with that organization's information.
+If your CSR includes an organization currently used in your account, we auto-populate the Organization field in the order form with that organization's information.